 b) Online.
 Complete the Contact Us form on our Website.
 This form can be found on our Contact Us Page here.

 c) By post.
-You can write to us at Open for Vintage, Crown House, 72 Hammersmith Road, London, W14 8TH, United Kingdom.
+You can write to us at Open for Vintage, 7/10 Chandos Street, Cavendish Square, London, W16 9DQ, United Kingdom.
 Please including details of what you bought, when you ordered or received it and your name and address.
 Please do not return purchases to this address.

 12.2 Returning products after ending the contract.
 If you end the contract for any reason after products have been dispatched to you or you have received them, you must return them following our returns process which can be found here.